Rexford Industrial Realty, Inc. (NYSE:REXR) Announces Quarterly Dividend of $0.32

 Rexford Industrial Realty, Inc. (NYSE:REXR – Get Rating) announced a quarterly dividend on Monday, February 7th, Zacks reports.
-Investors of record on Thursday, March 31st will be paid a dividend of 0.315 per share by the real estate investment trust on Friday, April 15th.
-This represents a $1.26 annualized dividend and a yield of 1.74%.
-The ex-dividend date is Wednesday, March 30th.
+Shareholders of record on Thursday, March 31st will be given a dividend of 0.315 per share by the real estate investment trust on Friday, April 15th.
+This represents a $1.26 dividend on an annualized basis and a yield of 1.74%.
+The ex-dividend date of this dividend is Wednesday, March 30th.
 This is a boost from Rexford Industrial Realty’s previous quarterly dividend of $0.24.

 Rexford Industrial Realty, Inc is a self-administered and self-managed real estate investment trust, which engages in owning, operating, and acquiring industrial properties.
 The company was founded on January 18, 2013, and is headquartered in Los Angeles, CA.